 Cliff Katz represents generic pharmaceutical companies in complex commercial litigation.
-He has extensive experience with Hatch-Waxman patent litigation, pharmaceutical pricing, federal and state false claims acts, consumer protection laws, class actions, breach of contract claims, fraud cases, and Medicaid and Medicare issues affecting the health care sector.
+His litigation practice includes pharmaceutical pricing, federal and state false claims acts, consumer protection laws, fraud, class actions, breach of contract, antitrust, and Hatch-Waxman patent litigation.
+In addition, he has extensive experience counseling pharmaceutical clients on transactions with partners, customers and vendors, Medicaid and Medicare issues as well as opioid related obligations and liabilities.

 Cliff is thorough when it comes to case evaluation and defense strategy development.
 His meticulous attention to detail has allowed him to manage and contain costs during the discovery phase, prepare and defend his witnesses for depositions and trial, effectively cross-examine witnesses, and consequently, build a record that puts his clients in a position to prevail.

 Pro Bono Counsel for A Foundation Building Strength for Nemaline Myopathy

 Fraud / False Claims Acts / Consumer Protection Acts